 TPanel is an emulation of some AMX G4 touch panels.
-The panels used to reverse engineer the communication protocol and the behavior were a AMX MVP-5200i and a AMX NXD-700Vi.
+The panels used to verify the proper communication protocol and the behavior were an AMX MVP-5200i and an AMX NXD-700Vi.

 This manual describes the commands implemented and some specials of this program.
-TPanel was designed for \NIX desktops (Linux, BSD, ...) as well as Android operating systems version 10 or newer.
-Currently there exists no Windows version and there probably never will be one.
+TPanel was designed for NIX desktops (Linux, BSD, ...) as well as Android operating systems version 10 or newer.
+Currently there exists no Windows version and there probably never will.

-The software uses internally the Skia library for drawing all objects and the Qt 5.15 library to display the objects.
+The software uses internally the Skia1 library for drawing all objects and the Qt 5.152 library to display the objects.
 TPanel is written in C++.
 This makes it even on mobile platforms fast and reliable.
-It has the advantage to not drain the accumulator of any mobile device while running as fast as possible.
-Compared to commercial products the accumulator lasts up to 10 times as long.
+It has the advantage to not drain the battery of any mobile device while running as fast as possible.
+Compared to commercial products the battery lasts up to 10 times as long.